1st Missouri Infantry Regiment (Confederate): Legacy

 The 1st and 4th Missouri Infantry (Consolidated), which contained many men from the 1st, was assigned to the First Missouri Brigade.
 The new regiment was engaged in several battles in the 1863 Vicksburg campaign, including the Battle of Champion Hill.
 In 1864, the regiment fought at the battles of New Hope Church and Kennesaw Mountain in the Atlanta campaign, and saw further action at the Battle of Allatoona.
-After suffering heavy casualties at the Battle of Franklin, the regiment was transferred to Mobile, Alabama, where it surrendered at the Battle of Fort Blakely on April 9.
+After suffering heavy casualties at the Battle of Franklin, the regiment was transferred to Mobile, Alabama, where it surrendered at the Battle of Fort Blakeley on April 9.

 Over the life of the regiment before the consolidation, about 1,045 men fought in the regiment; 338 of the regiment's men died while serving with the regiment.
 Of the deaths, 141 were related to combat.

 Commanders

 Before the consolidation with the 4th Missouri, the 1st Missouri was commanded by Colonels Bowen, Rich, and Riley.
 Rich and Riley also served as lieutenant colonels before their promotions.
 Campbell and Garland were the regiment's majors.
 After the consolidation, the 1st and 4th Missouri (Consolidated) was commanded by Riley and Garland.
 Garland had served as lieutenant colonel for the regiment previously, and the consolidated regiment's majors were Garland and Bradford Keith.